 - Great rates

 One smart way to find the right company is by comparing insurers side by side.
 For example, you can compare quotes between well-known providers.
 This could help you find a good deal and, potentially, the best value.
 You can also look at things like market share, customer satisfaction, and customer benefits.
-Our article on the best car insurance companies ranks each one based on these factors.
+Our article on the best insurance providers in the country ranks each one based on these factors.

 Top Companies by Market Share

-As mentioned, it’s good to look at how much market share each insurance company has.
-While this may not necessarily tell you how cheap a company is, it can tell you which insurer people prefer working with.
-Chances are, if a company has a lot of customers, it’s because they’re doing something right.
+As mentioned, it’s good to look at each insurer’s market share.
+While this may not necessarily tell you how good a company is overall, it can tell you which one people prefer working with.
+Chances are, if an insurance provider has a lot of happy customers, it’s because they’re doing something right.

 Below is a list from 2020 of the top ten car insurance companies by market share in North Carolina: